-The decrease in the effective tax rate for the three months ended March 31, 2018 compared to the same period in 2017 was primarily due to a reduction of U.S. corporate tax rate as a result of the enactment of the Tax Cuts and Jobs Act (Tax Reform) in December 2017, partially offset by changes to the geographic mix of earnings.
+The decrease in the effective tax rates for the three and six months ended June 30, 2018 compared to the same periods in 2017 was primarily due to a reduction of the U.S. corporate tax rate as a result of the enactment of the Tax Cuts and Jobs Act (Tax Reform) in December 2017 and a tax benefit related to settlement of a tax examination for an acquired entity in the three months ended June 30, 2018, partially offset by changes to the geographic mix of earnings and the Global Intangible Low-Taxed Income.
+The tax examination settlement decreased the effective tax rate by 9.7% and